 5. Be Sincere

 Sometimes, these background checks can be very extensive.
 So, you must have the sincerest of employees handling the situation.
-If you have trouble finding the best employees for checking procedure, you can hire third parties to do the checks as well.
+If you have trouble finding the best employees for the checking procedure, you can hire third parties to do the checks.

-There are many establishments providing extensive background check services for a fee.
+Many establishments are providing extensive background check services for a fee.

 6. Give Notice